 I have received 24 (I counted) emails in the last six months with a very simple question.
 How/Why do you name your classes?
 Each of my classes is named a different Spanish speaking country.
 In previous years I haven’t had any rhyme or reason to which countries I choose.
 This year I named all of the fifth grade classes countries that start with the letter P. 4th grade, countries that start with a C and 3rd grade E.

 SO rather than calling them 1st period, 2nd period, 3rd period, or Ms. Clabeaux’s class, Ms. Densen’s class, etc… I call them “Panamá, Ecuador, Paraguay, El Salvador”.
+Here is a link to a resource on TpT with slides made for you for your Spanish classes!
 Below are the some of the many reasons for doing this.

 - It keeps ME organized.
 Years ago when I didn’t do this, I could never keep straight which teacher went with which period and it used to drive me nuts.
 Now, for some reason, having a country assigned to them helps me remember.